 BAKER’S TIP: If you add half of a small box of instant pudding and 1 teaspoon of vanilla, lemon, or almond extract to your boxed cake mix batter, it’ll give your cupcakes additional moisture and a nice punch of flavor.

 The whipped cream frosting is something that you won’t want to take shortcuts with.
 This is the fluffiest, creamiest frosting I’ve ever eaten, and because it doesn’t have loads of butter and confectioner’s sugar in it, it’s light, flavorful, and not overly sweet.
 The addition of some cream cheese gives the stability to make it the PERFECT cupcake frosting as far as I’m concerned.
 The fact that it’s incredibly easy to make scores extra points.
-Give this recipe a try and then come visit me on my new Facebook fan page to let me know what you think!
+Give these blackberry lime cupcakes a try and then come visit me on my new Facebook fan page to let me know what you think!

 - Serves: 12